BackupTheBerlios/hjb-svn/trunk/docs/rst/transcript.rst

   **DELETE** HJB_ROOT/transcript

-  Its pretty powerful!
+  It's pretty powerful!
 Each one of those deletions can actually be performed on their own using more specific DELETE URIs.
 In real applications, it is more likely that the created JMS resources will be managed in that way than in this example.